 The associate is not consolidated into these financial statements.
-If the academy trust presented group accounts, the associate would be accounted for using the equity method, increasing expenditure and reducing net assets by £342,626.
+If the academy trust presented group accounts, the associate would be accounted for using the equity method.
+However, as the Trust has no legal or constructive obligation in respect of the deficit of the associate, no provision would be made in the Trust accounts.